The realization space of an unstable coalgebra: -algebras and unstable algebras

+where the first map comes from the unique degeneracy map and the last map is given by the cup product.
+It is straightforward to check that these actions correspond to each other if we represent classes in $\pi_0 A$ and $\pi_0 M$ by elements in $H^*(X^0)$ and in $H^*(X^s)$, respectively. \end{proof}

-\subsection{Unstable algebras, rationally.}
+\subsection{Unstable algebras, rationally}

-Since there are no non-trivial cohomology operations rationally, this case is much simpler and most of the above applies similarly, at least in positive degrees.
+At least in positive degrees, this case is much simpler and most of the above applies similarly, since there are no non-trivial unary cohomology operations rationally.
 Let us write $K_n=K(\mathbb{Q},n)$, $n\ge 0$, for the corresponding Eilenberg-MacLane space.

 For $n>0$, the computation of the $\mathbb{Q}$-cohomology of $K_n$ yields

 where $U(-)$ is the free graded commutative algebra functor.
 As a consequence, Proposition \ref{prop:identify-representable} holds in this case as well.